 In direct metal laser sintering, metal powder is placed on a print bed by an automatic powder-layering blade.
-This blade spreads powder evenly across the print bed typically at a depth of about 20 micrometers.
-The print bed is typically preheated to minimize warping of the printed material from uneven cooling of each layer.
+This blade spreads powder evenly across the print bed, typically at a depth of about 20 micrometers.
+The print bed generally is preheated to minimize the warping of the printed material from uneven cooling of each layer.

-Laser selection is critical in the design of a part and selection of the exact characteristics the product will have.
-The laser wavelength will have significant impact on the absorptivity of the selected powder.
-Depending on the desired microstructure formation, a given laser and powder pair should be selected to accomplish the design intent of the part.
+Laser selection is critical in the design of a part and the selection of the exact characteristics the product will have.
+The laser wavelength will have a significant impact on the absorptivity of the selected powder.
+Depending on the desired microstructure formation, a given laser and powder pair should be chosen to accomplish the design intent of the part.

-Additionally, the maximum power of the laser must be considered prior to selection.
-The power rating of the laser determines the overall energy density possible for the beam.
+Additionally, the maximum power of the laser must be considered before selection.
+The laser's power rating determines the beam's overall energy density possible.
 Energy density drives the overall metallurgical phase change that the powder will undergo.
-Specific material properties may be required by the design and, as a result, a specific set of laser output energy levels must be included in the toolpath code.
+Specific material properties may be required by the design, and, as a result, a particular set of laser output energy levels must be included in the toolpath code.

 Each layer of a DMLS part typically sees about 25 ms of laser exposure.
 This short thermal cycle prevents any sintering process other than liquid phase sintering from being possible.
 Liquid phase sintering partially melts each powder layer and then allows it to solidify.
 This is accomplished under an inert gas blanket to minimize oxygen concentrations available at the sintering location.

 DMLS powder makes use of three primary components.
 The structural metal that makes up the bulk of the part typically has the highest melting point.
-This allows for maintaining a primarily solid core that exists within a liquid filler material.
-The filler material has a low melting temperature so that it may act as a binder between particles of the structural metal.
+This allows for maintaining a primarily solid core within a liquid filler material.
+The filler material has a low melting temperature, so it may act as a binder between particles of the structural metal.

 Finally, chemical additives are added to the mix to allow for the introduction of flux and deoxidizing agents.
-Flux acts as a cleaning agent to prevent chemical impurities from being introduced into the end product.
-Deoxidizing agents prevent oxygen introduction in the metal which will result in a lower strength product being created.
+Flux is a cleaning agent to prevent chemical impurities from being introduced into the end product.
+Deoxidizing agents prevent oxygen introduction into the metal, which will result in a lower-strength product being created.

-Future research in the area of direct metal laser sintering focuses on alloy material optimization.
-In keeping with normal metallurgical concerns, alloys have individual melting temperatures for each constituent metal.
-The same research that went into determining the best method for smelting a bar of a given alloy must also go into determining the exact characteristics that result in an ideal microstructure formation for a given alloy.
-This research is complicated by the quick thermal cycling time due to use of a high powered laser rather than a furnace.
+Future research in direct metal laser sintering focuses on alloy material optimization.
+In keeping with typical metallurgical concerns, alloys have individual melting temperatures for each constituent metal.
+The same research that went into determining the best method for smelting a bar of a given alloy must also determine the exact characteristics that result in an ideal microstructure formation for a given alloy.
+This research is complicated by the quick thermal cycling time due to using a high-powered laser rather than a furnace.

-Alloy powders, as a result of suffering from a non-congruent melting point, undergo a slurry phase between the solidus and liquidus temperatures.
-This slurry phase is desirable as it promotes wetting of still-solid particulate and grain boundaries of non-melted metals.
-As a result of this wetting, capillary forces allow for rearrangement of particles such that the net strength of the material is improved.
+As a result of suffering from a non-congruent melting point, alloy powders undergo a slurry phase between the solidus and liquidus temperatures.
+This slurry phase is desirable as it promotes the wetting of still-solid particulate and grain boundaries of non-melted metals.
+As a result of this wetting, capillary forces allow for the rearrangement of particles such that the net strength of the material is improved.

-Current technology requires post-processing of direct metal laser sintered parts.
+Current technology requires the post-processing of direct metal laser-sintered parts.
 This takes the form of hot isostatic pressing, post-sintering furnace work, and secondary infiltration of low melting point materials.
 Through better optimization of the sintering temperature and overall thermal cycle, these post-processing steps may be reduced or eliminated in future DMLS systems.
 This will result in both cost and time savings for the manufacturer.

-Laser sintering provides relatively high product stability with a wide range of materials being available.
-Any material which can be made into a powder may be sintered which results in extraordinary flexibility in material selection.
-Due to the nature of laser sintering, no support structure is required which significantly reduces build time and complexity.
-Additionally, only minimal post-processing is required when compared to many other additive manufacturing systems.
+Laser sintering provides relatively high product stability with many materials available for use.
+Any material which can be made into a powder may be sintered, which results in extraordinary flexibility in material selection.
+Due to the nature of laser sintering, no support structure is required, significantly reducing build time and complexity.
+Additionally, only minimal post-processing is required compared to many other additive manufacturing systems.

-Laser sintering does suffer from both a high power consumption rate as well as typically requiring a large footprint to place the machinery.
-Laser sintering also produces a poor surface finish due to the relatively large particulate size present.
-Laser sintering results are also highly dependent on the quality of powder in use for the sintering action to occur.
+Laser sintering suffers from both a high power consumption rate and typically requires a large footprint to place the machinery.
+Laser sintering also produces a poor surface finish due to the large particulate size.
+Laser sintering results are also highly dependent on the powder quality for the sintering action to occur.

 References: